 Diabetic neuropathy is nerve damage that can result from diabetes.
 Different types of nerve damage affect different parts of your body.
 Managing your diabetes can help prevent nerve damage that affects your feet and limbs, and organs such as your heart.

 Diabetic kidney disease, also called diabetic nephropathy, is kidney disease caused by diabetes.
-You can help protect your kidneys by managing your diabetes, meeting your blood pressure goals, and getting a urine test every year to check for early kidney disease.
+You can help protect your kidneys by managing your diabetes and meeting your blood pressure goals.

 Diabetes can damage your eyes and lead to eye problems such as low vision and blindness.
 The best way to prevent diabetes-related eye disease is to manage your blood glucose, blood pressure, and cholesterol; and to not smoke.
 Also, have a dilated eye exam once a year.
 Finding eye disease early can help prevent vision loss.